manthrax/THREE-CSGMesh/README.md

 By using different combinations of these 3 operations, and changing the order of the input models, you can construct any combination of the input models.

-In the screenshot/demo above, I show the possible results with a cube and a sphere...
+In the first screenshot/demo above, I show the possible results with a cube and a sphere...

 In blue is the result of the .union operation, for  sphere->cube and cube->sphere (the result is same in this case )